-We have shown that even in the models with highly fragmented PELs, immobile particles in supercooled states correlate well with regions of large local κ -fields, even though mobile particles do not correlate with low- κ regions.
-It would therefore be natural to search for correlations between high- κ regions in the underlying glasses and locally favored structures (LFSs).
+We have shown that in the models with highly fragmented PELs, immobile particles in supercooled states correlate with regions of large local $\kappa$ -fields.
+It would therefore be natural to search for correlations between high- $\kappa$ regions in the underlying glasses and locally favored structures (LFSs).
 Finally, in Ref.
-108, the authors argued that the correlation between LFSs with mobility is strongly system-dependent and typically very poor for constituents interacting with softer repulsion potentials (e.g., harmonic spheres).
-Thus, determining how the κ -field correlates with mobility in this class of glassformers is a logical next step.
+99 the authors argued that the correlation between LFSs with mobility is strongly system-dependent and typically very poor for constituents interacting with softer repulsion potentials (e.g., harmonic spheres).
+Thus, determining how the $\kappa$ field correlates with mobility in this class of glassformers is a logical next step.